Raysi2002/SpringFramework/SpringDataJPA/spring-data-jpa/src/main/java/com/raysi/springdatajpa/summarization.md

 	3. Use bidirectional relationships only when necessary to prevent complexity.
 	4. Choose the right relationship type based on the use case.

-Let me know if you’d like this documentation in .md format or need further clarifications!